beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 OpenStack^[[http://openstack.org/](http://openstack.org/)] is a free open source IaaS Cloud platform originally released by Rackspace and NASA under the Apache 2.0 License in July 2010.
-OpenStack controls and manages compute, storage, and network resource aggregated from multiple servers of a data center.
+OpenStack controls and manages compute, storage, and network resource aggregated from multiple servers in a data center.
 The system provides a web interface (dashboard) and APIs compatible with Amazon EC2 to the administrators and users that allow flexible on-demand provisioning of the resources.

-In April 2012 the project lead and management functions have been transferred to a newly formed OpenStack Foundation.
+In April 2012, the project lead and management functions have been transferred to a newly formed OpenStack Foundation.
 The goals of the foundation are to support an open development process and community building, drive awareness and adoption, and encourage and maintain an ecosystem of companies powered by the OpenStack software.
 The OpenStack project is currently supported by more